Combined Presentations

 Accessibility: Technical accounting detail should be supported by summary visualizations and plain-language interpretation.
 The SEEA EA notes that combined presentations "can be a useful tool for mainstreaming discussion" of environmental themes in broader policy discourse[30].

 Transparency: Combined presentations should document data sources, methods, and limitations, enabling users to assess confidence in the information presented.
-Quality assurance considerations from TG-0.7 Quality Assurance apply to combined presentations.
+Quality assurance considerations from TG-0.7 Quality Assurance Principles apply to combined presentations.

 3.6 Extended Balance Sheets